1960 Gibson Les Paul Standard – Burst

 This 1960 Gibson Les Paul in its original Cherry Sunburst finish has faded and turned into a beautiful ” Honeyburst” finish.
 Excellent condition for its age.
 The original cherry color remains under the pickguard, plastic pokerchip and pickup cavities which is exactly what you want to see.
 Overall, this beauty has all the original 59′ specks (neck is a 59’ neck profile) which also makes it an early 1960 and makes this guitar very valuable.
 Serial number: 00198

 The original frets are used but overall in very nice condition and there is plenty of life left in them.
-The guitar comes complete with its original and super rare “double whites” P.A.F.
+The guitar comes complete with its original and super rare “double whites” PAF.
 These pickups are the holy grail, they are strong with a great output and sounds amazing.
-The previous owner took off the original covers back in 1969, because this way you could get more sound out of the guitar.
+The previous owner took off the original covers back in 1969, because this way you could get more “sound” out of the guitar.
 So there are redone solder on the control cavity.
-He kept the original P.A.F covers and they are included with the guitar.
+He kept the original PAF covers and they are included with the guitar.
 Since the covers have been off, some of the solder are touched including in the control cavity.
 The original pots and original Bumble Bee caps are still there and are in perfect working order.
-The plastic pokerchip around the original toggle-switch is replaced because it was broken, this is often seen on many burst, as they were very thin in that period.
+The plastic pokerchip around the original toggle-switch is replaced a repro, because it was broken, this is often seen on many Burst.
 The jack output plastic plate and the yellow switch knob has also been changed.

 Original tailpiece, original ABR-1 bridge with its original saddles.
 The original Kluson single ring are in okay shape, but they has shrunken which is very common.
 I recommend changing them to original (reproduction parts) and then keep the original tuners in a box.

 This “BURST” has a fantastic weight, so much resonance in the body when you play it acoustic.
-Overall, this is just a STUNNING guitar!
+Overall, this is just a STUNNING Gibson Les Paul standard.

 - Nut width: 1-11/16.